hongweilibran/claustrum_multi_view/ReadMe.md

-# This is a tutorial on Automatic Segmentation of the claustrum in MR images using deep learning.
+## A tutorial on automatic segmentation of the claustrum in MR images using deep learning.

 ### Test your dataset